-My recipe for homemade chickpea curry is mild, kid-friendly, and ready in just 25 minutes — perfect for busy weeknights.
-Made with canned chickpeas and tomatoes for convenience!
+This easy chickpea curry is mild, family-friendly, and ready in 25 minutes.
+Made with canned chickpeas and tomatoes for a quick weeknight dinner.

 Easy Chickpea Curry (Not Spicy!)

 This easy one-pot chickpea curry is the perfect vegetarian dinner for busy weeknights!
-From start to finish, it’s ready in just 25 minutes.
-Made with protein-packed canned chickpeas, flavorful diced tomatoes, and creamy coconut milk — you might already have everything you need in your pantry to make this Indian-inspired curry tonight.
+Ready in just 25 minutes from start to finish, it’s made with simple pantry staples like canned chickpeas, diced tomatoes, and creamy coconut milk.
+It’s a budget-friendly, flavorful meal you can pull together quickly — and you might already have everything you need in your kitchen.

 Quick Chickpea Curry Ingredients